rancher/rancher.github.io/rancher/v1.2/zh/faqs/agents/index.md

 ### What happens if my host is deleted outside of Rancher?

 If your host is deleted outside of Rancher, then Rancher server will continue to show the host until it’s removed.
-Typically, these hosts will show up in a _Reconnecting_ state and never be able to reconnect.
+These hosts will initially be in _Reconnecting_ state before moving to `Disconnected` state.
 You will be able to **Delete** these hosts to remove them from the UI.

-If you have services that have deployed containers onto the `Reconnecting` hosts, they will only be re-scheduled to other hosts if you have added [health checks]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/health-checks/).
+If you have services that have deployed containers onto the `Disconnected` hosts, they will only be re-scheduled to other hosts if you have added [health checks]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/health-checks/).

 ### Why is the same host showing up in the UI multiple times?